facebookresearch/BenchMARL/README.md

 | [SMACv2](https://github.com/oxwhirl/smacv2) | [TBC](benchmarl/conf/task/smacv2)     | Cooperative               | Yes          | Global                        |
 | [MPE](https://github.com/openai/multiagent-particle-envs)     | [TBC](benchmarl/conf/task/pettingzoo) | Cooperative + Competitive | Yes          | Shared + Independent          |
 | [SISL](https://github.com/sisl/MADRL)    | [TBC](benchmarl/conf/task/pettingzoo)       | Cooperative               | No           | Shared                        |

+> [!NOTE]
+> BenchMARL uses the [TorchRL MARL API](https://github.com/pytorch/rl/issues/1463) for grouping agents.
+> In competitive environments like MPE, for example, teams will be in different groups.
+Each group has its own loss,
+> models, buffers, and so on.
+Parameter sharing options refer to sharing within the group.
+See the example on [creating
+> a custom algorithm](examples/extending/custom_algorithm.py) for more info.

 **Models**.
 Models are neural networks used to process data.
 They can be used as actors (policies) or, when possible, as critics.
 We provide a set of base models (layers) and a SequenceModel to concatenate